 Let’s imagine we punish them, which seems reasonable.
 Yet, over and over again, this doesn’t seem to change a habit of disrespect.
 Why is this?

 The power tactic demonstrates a flaw.
 We just got hooked, and our reaction shows it.
 For many children and teens, that reaction teaches them that they can ‘own’ our emotions…with just a few disrespectful words.
 This is power, and we have just given it to our children!
 Once we do this, it seems that the consequences have limited effect for many kids.

 2. ‘Business As Usual’ Will Also Fail.

-If we just go on about our normal daily business, being a good parent and responding to disrespectful comments as if it is okay, then this fails as well.
+If we just go on about our normal daily business, being a good parent, and responding to disrespectful comments as if it is okay, then this fails as well.
 In this situation, kids learn to speak to parents in ugly and demanding ways, and still get what they want.
-You do not want to assume that this is just the trend this day and time, and go on offering your child an exception life, while they are rude and disrespectful to you.
+You do not want to assume that this is just the trend this day and time and go on offering your child an exceptional life, while they are rude and disrespectful to you.
 This is never a good plan.

 Four Essentials to Winning the War on Disrespect

 This is an essential component of success with disrespect.
 It is important to have a game plan and to take that plan seriously.
 But do not take your child’s moment of attitude or disrespect personally.
 You do not want to teach them that such ugly words are worthy of your attention and energy.
 This will confuse their minds.
 And as mentioned above, with the passing years, they will learn that they have tremendous power to upset your life, with just a few choice words said in a sassy manner.